stemcella/cleaning/README.md

 changed the subject column to "participant" using for loop.

 ### STEP5.
 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-I made secondary tidy dataset by calculating mean values from each subject and activities,  group_by() %>% summarise_each() %>% arrange()  command made TidyData data frame. the output file was written by write.table
+I made secondary tidy dataset by calculating mean values from each subject and activities,  group_by() %>% summarise_each() %>% arrange()  command made TidyData data frame. (contains 180 observations and 69 values) the output file was written by write.table